SimplyDanny/bitsy-llvm/README.md

 Make sure that there is an installation of LLVM on your system.
 Although not strictly necessary, it is recommended to use the Clang compiler bundled with the LLVM installation to build bitsyc.
-Since the same compiler is also used at runtime, bitsyc may otherwise not be usable.
+The same compiler may be used at runtime if bitsyc is asked to produce an executable of a given Bitsy program instead of executing it just-in-time.
 CMake needs to find the LLVM configuration (`LLVM_DIR`).
 In case you do not use your system's default compiler, make sure that the values of `CMAKE_C_COMPILER` and `CMAKE_CXX_COMPILER` can be found in the `PATH` or use absolute paths.

 Finally, build bitsyc with the build tool (Make, Ninja, ...)
 CMake has chosen or which you specified in the `cmake` call above with the `-G` argument.
 Depending